dekuNukem/duckyPad-Pro/README.md

 Yes I know it's a bit silly having BT without internal battery!
 However, it would involve more complex case design, additional components, and international shipping of rechargeable batteries.

-All of which would inflate the cost way beyond just getting an off-the-shelf battery pack.
+All of which would inflate the cost way beyond just using an off-the-shelf battery pack.

 As this is a one-person project, I prefer to keep things simple.